 The Ministry of Public Administration is also the online single information point and posts information about national requirements for localisation of non-personal data imposed by the legislation and general provisions.
 Pursuant to the implementing regulation, all responsible ministries ortheir bodies shall make publicly available via this online single information point all the details on any non-personal data localisation requirements imposed in their domain in a law, regulation or administrative provision of a general nature.

-On the basis of the EU strategic document Artificial Intelligence for Europe and the Coordinated Plan on Artificial Intelligence document, Slovenia started preparing a national artificial intelligence strategy.
-By adopting and implementing the national strategy, Slovenia will, in an efficient and timely manner, upgrade its existing national support scheme for AI activities, which will include the representatives of the State, the economy, academic sphere, professional associations and non-governmental organisations.
+On the basis of the EU strategic document Artificial Intelligence for Europe and the Coordinated Plan on Artificial Intelligence, Slovenia started preparing a National Programme for the Promotion of Development and Use of Artificial Intelligence in the Republic of Slovenia by 2025 (NpUI), which will include specific measures and indicators, instruments for implementation and financing.
+By adopting and implementing the national programme in an efficient and timely manner, Slovenia will improve its existing national support scheme for AI activities.
+It will target the stakeholders from the State, businesses, academic sphere, professional associations and non-governmental organisations.

 Internet of Things (IoT)